DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 This project is begging for some sort of stable coin, but for now just depends on the group self managing the money by raising Ether taxes when needed, and re-distributing taxes back to token holders when exists excess.

+**Education:**

+Education is possibly the single most important aspect of this democracy because each member has such power in the decesion making processs.
+The longevity of it's existance is dependent on all of it's members succesfully understanding issues, and looking past mob mentality, prejudice, witch-hunts, and the many other ignorances that plauge human thought.
+That being said, it'd be good to have a "proof of knowledge" system that enforces a user to be mildly educated on the issues before voting.

+**Certifications:**

+Along the same lines as education, it'd be good to verify people that are recieving funds are qualified to use them.
+For instance a proposal might like to provide an authenticated "general contractors" license to show that they actually know a general contractor that will be carrying through with the project.

 **Member Communication:**

 Chat and community forum, notification system.
 This should be done off chain but would be nice to verify that they have a token in order to participate.
 Most likely the "chat" functionality is just something like slack.
 Only conversations that are relevant to the contract are ones that go along with opinions for official blockchain voting.